serum-errors/go-serum-analyzer/README.md

-If you have an API that truly needs to report many errors, you can use the cause list, but beware that if more than one cause is present, while all rerr libraries should _handle_ that data without loss, when it comes to printing, many rerr libraries may choose not to print all of the causes anyway, for fear of overloading a human reader.
+If you have an API that truly needs to report many errors, you can use the cause list, but beware that if more than one cause is present, while all ree libraries should _handle_ that data without loss, when it comes to printing, many ree libraries may choose not to print all of the causes anyway, for fear of overloading a human reader.

-### When not to use Rerr
+### When not to use Ree

-You can probably pretty much always use `rerr` conventions.
+You can probably pretty much always use `ree` conventions.

 Sometimes in high-performance internal APIs (e.g., think: something where you're returning `io.EOF`, etc), you will want to skip the message component or having any "details" maps.